dm-drogeriemarkt/structured-logging/README.md

 * If you log context information, you can easily trace the order from the example above by filtering by `incomingOrder.id : 1234`
-* Search becomes easier if die log message itself does not vary that much (just search for `message : "A new order has come in."`)
+* Searching is easier if the log message itself does not vary that much (just search for `message : "A new order has come in."`)
 * Because the type of fields can be inferred, you can for example search by `incomingOrder.paymentDate > 2020-01-01`
-* Everything that is relevant in the context of the log message is attached to it, even if you didn't think of it when writing that specific log message.
+* You don't have to remember to attach context information to every log message: Context information is attached automatically while the context is active.
 * You can do alerting and monitoring based on specific MDC values.
 Want to know the summary monetary value of those `incomingOrder`s in the example above?
 You can now do that.